Mykola-Ts/movie-scope/README.md

   - production countries and companies;
   - budget and revenue;
   - popularity score, average rating, and vote count;
-  - movie overview and plot description.
+  - movie overview and plot description;
+  - ability to watch movie trailers.

 - **Additional Information about movie**
   The movie details page includes an Additional information section with